 Toby is LFP’s Communications and Outreach Metcalf Foundation Intern, managing content for our online publications and educating the public through community events.
 Holding an honours degree in International Development and Environmental Studies, Toby split her time during her studies organizing various environmental initiatives on and off campus in Montreal.
 After attending the UN climate negotiations as part of the Canadian Youth Delegation in Durban, South Africa, she decided to narrow her focus to sustainable food systems as a more tangible channel to address the same global environmental problems.
-Most recently, she studied Permaculture for 6 months on an ecological farm and interned at a small vegetable farm in North Carolina.
+Most recently, she studied Permaculture for 6 months on an ecological farm.
 She is interested in the intersection between climate change, food security, and community resilience both at an international and local level.

 Dr. Rod MacRae, Senior Policy Advisor

 Dr. Rod MacRae, LFP’s senior policy analyst responsible for certification standards, is a professor of food studies at York University’s Faculty of Environmental Studies and president of the Canadian Association of Food Studies.
 One of Canada’s most eminent and respected food policy analysts, he was founding manager of the Toronto Food Policy Council during the 1990s and co-authored Real Food for a Change with LFP president Lori Stahlbrand in 1998.